-There is a robust market for power purchase from RE projects in India, both by government entities, as well as by commercial and industrial (C&I) consumers.
+There is a robust market for power purchase from RE projects in India, both by government entities and by commercial and industrial consumers.
 The key RE purchasers in India are the following.

 State distribution licensees

 Power generated from a power plant may be sold to distribution licensees (either directly or through a government intermediary procurer).
-In such case the tariff is either:
+In such cases, the tariff is either:

-- 'determined' by the relevant SERC – this process occurs periodically and a feed-in tariff for a specific period (known as a 'control period') is established; or
+- determined by the relevant SERC, which occurs periodically and a feed-in tariff for a specific period (a control period) is established; or

-- 'adopted' by the relevant electricity regulatory commission (where developers have been selected on the basis of tariff-based competitive bidding).
+- adopted by the relevant electricity regulatory commission, wherein developers have been selected on the basis of tariff-based competitive bidding.

-Electricity generated from a power plant may be sold directly to captive consumers and third parties, at mutually agreed rates, through open access, i.e., by using the transmission network of the transmission utility or the distribution network of the distribution licensee in whose area the purchaser is located.
-In that context, the EA 2003 requires transmission utilities and distribution licensees to provide non-discriminatory access to their networks for use by power generators and consumers on payment of certain charges known as open access charges.47
+Electricity generated from a power plant may be sold directly to captive consumers and third parties at mutually agreed rates through open access (i.e., by using the transmission network of the transmission utility or the distribution network of the distribution licensee in whose area the purchaser is located).
+In that context, the EA 2003 requires transmission utilities and distribution licensees to provide non-discriminatory access to their networks for use by power generators and consumers on payment of certain charges known as open access charges.48

 Rooftop and distributed solar customers

-Please refer to Section VI for an analysis of the rooftop and distributed solar segment in India.
+Please refer to Section V for an analysis of the rooftop and distributed solar segment in India.

 Sale on the power exchanges

 Generators may choose to sell power generated from their project on power exchanges in India.
-This sale of power is governed by the CERC (Power Market) Regulations, 2010.48 All transactions are based on standardised contracts with the power exchange as counterparty.
+This sale of power is governed by the CERC (Open Access in inter-State Transmission) Regulations 2004.49

 Additionally, there is also a market for renewable energy certificates (RECs).
-To enable 'obligated entities' to meet their renewable purchase obligation (RPO) (as discussed in Section III.i), the government has introduced a voluntary opt-in market mechanism – REC trading49.
-REC represents the power generated by RE as a primary source.
-The traits of REC are unbundled from the electric power produced, and both are sold or purchased separately in India.
-RECs are only allowed to be traded on the power exchanges.
-Obligated entities can fulfil their RPO by purchasing RECs in accordance with the prevailing regulations.
+To enable obligated entities to meet their RPO (as discussed in Section III.i), the government has introduced a voluntary opt-in market mechanism – REC trading.50 RECs represent the power generated with RE as a primary source.
+The traits of RECs are unbundled from the electric power produced and both are sold or purchased separately in India.
+RECs can be traded on the power exchanges at market price or through electricity traders at prices mutually agreed between the issuer and electricity trader.
+Obligated entities can fulfil their RPO by purchasing RECs in accordance with the prevailing regulations.51

-If a producer chooses to remain out of the REC system, it may register itself with other voluntary environmental attribute tracking systems.
-The International REC Standard (i-REC Standard) is one such international non-profit foundation that facilitates the purchase and sale of renewable electricity.50 However, the i-REC Standard cannot be used by C&I consumers in India to meet domestic RPO requirements.
+If a producer chooses to remain out of the REC system, it may register itself with other voluntary environmental attribute tracking systems, such as the International REC Standard.

 iii Non-project finance development